What New Restaurant Owners Need To Understand About Investing In Human Capital

 The overwhelming problem they face is that the “restaurant industry standards” don’t leave enough money to pay their employees not only a livable wage, but what their actual value is.
 We all know the supposed proper labor percentages of 12% BOH labor, 8% FOH labor, 10% management labor.
 What does that actually mean?
 Why are we even trying to get there?
 This doesn’t even contemplate the difference between operational labor (what you pay people either hourly or salaried) and fully burdened labor (payroll + payroll taxes + benefits).
 This is the root cause of two more obvious problems: the inability to make payroll and high turnover due to low wages (and an overall lack of investment in the four restaurant employee pillars of Wages, Benefits, Culture, Education).
 This can make any restaurant owner feel like they are drowning.
 It’s just wrong that by reaching all of these arbitrary industry standards you still can’t attain success!

 We understand what it is like to be stuck in scarcity mentality, and how hard it is to shift your mindset to abundance mentality.
-Experts like Carrie Luxem of Restaurant HR Group and Jordan Boesch of 7shifts are here to help.
-They assisted our team at Best Served to coach Doris and Ken.
-They do a lot of the heavy lifting from providing 5 HR systems every restaurant should focus on improving and the employee life cycle to actual applications that ease the burden for scheduling and turnover.
 Turnover that costs about $6,000 per line level employee and $14,000 per manager.
 That’s each restaurant employee or restaurant manager you turnover.

 How do you get out from underneath all of this?
-You utilize Carrie’s 5 HR elements; you follow Jordan to gain efficiency from the 7shifts app and the engage tool.
 You invest in your most valuable asset - your people.
 How can you get comfortable with all of this?
 We have your back.
 Don’t become another statistic – part of the 73% restaurant industry turnover rate and 60% failure rate in the first 12 months of operations.
 Follow a map that will lead you to 75% employee retention and satisfaction.
-By letting us guide you through the work, you will transform from overwhelmed and undervalued to a pillar of culture and commerce in your community.
+You will transform from overwhelmed and undervalued to a pillar of culture and commerce in your community.

 Andrew was born and raised in Milwaukee, WI, and currently resides in Denver with his wife Jody and their dog Cooper.
 Andrew is a Past President of the Board of Directors for the Scleroderma Foundation – Rocky Mountain Chapter.